Is a T Cell Count?

 point, it may be time for you to begin treatment for HIV and AIDS.

 Your doctor may order a T cell count if you’re having symptoms of

 an immunodeficiency disorder, such as HIV, or other conditions, such as cancer

 - trouble recovering from illnesses

-- infections that are not responding to treatments
+- infections that don’t respond to treatments

-- recurring fungal infections, such as yeast infections
+- recurring fungal infections, such as yeast

 - viral infections, such as influenza